Our rules and

-- Imported purebred Simmental cattle registered or eligible for registration in a Register, recognised by the Society.
+- Imported purebred Simmental cattle registered or eligible for registration.

 2. Animals eligible for registration are:

-a.
-Animals born in a registered herd or a herd subsequently registered by the herd owner and within the age specified in Regulation 4.
+- Animals born in a registered herd or a herd subsequently registered by the herd owner and within the age specified in Regulation 5.

-b.
-Graded-up animals bred and supplied under a written pre-arranged contract between a cattle breeder and a Registered Owner.
-Such contract to be presented at the time of application for registration of the said animals by the Registered Owner, together with artificial insemination dockets/certificates as set out in Regulation 18.
+- Graded-up animals bred and supplied under a written pre-arranged contract between a cattle breeder and a Registered Owner.
+Such contract to be presented at the time of application for registration of the said animals by the Registered Owner, together with artificial insemination dockets/certificates as set out in Regulation 16.

-c.
-Purebred animals born from recipient cows obtained under contracted ovum transplant arrangements between the owner of the donor cow and a Registered Herd Owner.
+- Purebred animals born from recipient cows obtained under contracted Embryo transplant arrangements between the owner of the donor cow and a Registered Herd Owner.

 NOTE: Unregistered heifer calves may not be purchased from unregistered breeders for registration in a Registered Herd Owner’s own herd unless bred under contract in Regulation 2 (b).

-5. The Council shall allot to each herd on registration a herd number which shall remain the exclusive property of the registered owner of the herd.
+6. The Council shall allot to each herd joining the Society, a herd number which shall remain the exclusive property of the registered owner of the herd.

-8. Any person wishing to register a new herd shall be or shall become an Ordinary Member of the Society and shall apply for the registration of his herd on a form approved by the Council and forward the completed form and required fees to the Society Office.
+9. Any person wishing to register a new herd shall be or shall become an Active/Breeding Member of the Society and shall apply for the registration of his herd on a form approved by the Council and forward the completed form and required fees to the Society Office.

 11. Every animal that is to be registered with the society will be assigned a Herd Book number.
-The first four numbers is the Herd Number, followed by the two-digit Year Number, finally a four-digit number that is given to the animal by the registered owner, usually in order of age.
+The first four digits are the Herd Number (zero-padded if necessary), followed by a 2-digit birth year, and finally the animal number, zero-padded to 4 digits.

 12. A Base Cow shall be identifiable by ear tag or other means acceptable to the Council.